sarangsingh29/fossee/README.md

 1. Replicating a given diagram in HTML using mxGraph.

 #Solution:
-The collection of files required for performing the given task are uploaded as a compressed file (.zip) #Part B Final.
+The collection of files required for performing the given task are uploaded as a compressed file (.zip) #[New]partb.

 #Execution Guide:
 1. Open start.html using a compatible browser (preferably, Firefox or Chrome).